ithemal/Ithemal/README.md

 ### Data

+#### Representation

+Raw data is represented as a list of tuples containing `(code_id, timing, code_intel, code_xml)`, where `code_id` is a unique identifier for the code, `timing` is the float representing the timing of the block, `code_intel` is the newline-separated human-readable block string (tis is only for debugging and can be empty or `None`), and `code_xml` is the result of the tokenizer on that block (detailed in the [Canonicalization section](#canonicalization)).
+To store datasets, we `torch.save` and `torch.load` this list of tuples.
+The first 80% of a dataset is loaded as the train set, and the last 20% is the test set.
+For an example of one of these datasets, look at [a small sample of our training data](https://github.com/psg-mit/Ithemal-models/blob/master/paper/data/haswell_sample1000.data).

 #### Canonicalization

 To canonicalize a basic block so that it can be used as input for Ithemal, first get the hex representation of the basic block you want to predict (i.e. via `xxd`, `objdump`, or equivalent).